danielsky81/flasking/README.md

 - One of many steps required are as follows:
     - Add "requirements.txt" file
     - Add "Procfile" via CLI `$ echo web: python run.py > Procfile`
+- To avoid the error in deployment a web process needs to be started via `$ heroku ps:scale web=1`
+- Then, we need to set the `IP` and `PORT` variables.
+- Finally "Restart all dynos" so restarting to container of the website.

 # Resources & Credits